Night-Witch/PCPC/README.md

 Run the Script: Execute the script in a Python environment, and it will attempt to find the correct password by brute force.
 (This code will iterate through all possible combinations of passwords of length 4 for the specified username.
 You can change the length by modifying the last parameter in the call to brute_force_password.)

 !!!
 Disclaimer: This script is intended for educational purposes only.
 Ensure that you have explicit permission to test the target server's security.
 Unauthorized access to computer systems is illegal and unethical. !!!

+For using c# script - open readme.cs
+For using python - open readme.py
+The instruction inside.